 Yes, snacks are available.

-The Observatory has not told us if they are fully wheelchair friendly.
+No, The Observatory is not wheelchair friendly.

 The Observatory has not told us if they are dog friendly.